AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 ---
-description: Angle Borrowing Module agTokens Vaults
+description: Angle Borrowing Module Vaults
 cover: ../../.gitbook/assets/Angle-vaults-illus.jpg
 coverY: 0
 ---

 # 🏦 Vaults

 This module's main mechanism is its vault system.
-Users can deposit collateral in `VaultManager` contracts, and borrow a certain amount of agTokens from this vault as a debt that will have to be repaid later.
+Users can deposit collateral in `VaultManager` contracts, and borrow a certain amount of stablecoins from this vault as a debt that will have to be repaid later.
 By doing so, they can keep their exposure to the tokens deposited as collateral, while being able to use or spend the borrowed funds.
 They can also use this mechanism to increase their exposure to the collateral they own, onchain and in one transaction.

 ## 🔎 TL;DR

 Angle Borrowing module vault-based system lets you:

-- Borrow agTokens from tokens deposited as collateral in the protocol
+- Borrow stablecoins from tokens deposited as collateral in the protocol
 - Leverage collateral exposure in one transaction
 - Take out self-repaying loans or earn a leveraged yield
 - Transfer your debt between vaults to avoid liquidation